rust-lang/rust/book/src/configuration.md

 cargo clippy -- -W clippy::lint_name
 ```

 This also works with lint groups.
-For example you can run Clippy with warnings for all lints enabled:
+For example, you can run Clippy with warnings for all lints enabled:

 ```terminal
 cargo clippy -- -W clippy::pedantic